mrismanaziz/Reforestation/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## What do you call a dad that has fallen through the ice?
+A Popsicle.